CodeYourFuture/JS3-Module-Project/readme.md

 You should use the DOM-manipulation functions you've been learning about on the course - the point of this project is to practice.

 You should not use React, Vue, JQuery, or any other libraries or frameworks for this project.
+You can rebuild it in React later if you want!

 ### Functionality before style

 Your goal of this project is to achieve the levels, all of which are about functionality.
 When you have completed level 500, you can spend some time making it look beautiful.
 But focus on the functionality first.

+Remember: it's important that software works and that people can use it.

 ## Get started